Can an elevator ever go faster than this?

 One third of the weight of traditional lift ropes, it also makes super speeds a reality.

-The ultrarope lift will travel at "over 10 meters per second", and "reach the highest liveable floor in the world in 52 seconds," according to Kone.
+The ultrarope lift will travel at "over 33 feet per second", and "reach the highest liveable floor in the world in 52 seconds," according to Kone.

 When finally unveiled, it could easily be faster than Hitachi's creation.
 However, Albert So, an expert in elevator engineering, believes lift technology can't get much faster

-"I predict the maximum speed of a vertical lift cabin cannot be more than 24 meters per second," he says.
+"I predict the maximum speed of a vertical lift cabin cannot be more than 79 feet per second," he says.
 "This is not because we can't make lifts that go faster than this, but because of the air pressure."

-If a lift traveled faster than 24 meters per second, he says, it wouldn't give passengers enough time to acclimatize to the air pressure on the top floor.
+If a lift traveled faster than this, he says, it wouldn't give passengers enough time to acclimatize to the air pressure on the top floor.

 Engineers would need to pressurize the entire building, like an airplane cabin.